harshhshah/librarymanagement/README.md

-open this project using NetBeans.
+Open this project using NetBeans.
 Intall Mysql on your system.
 step1-create a dtabase called harsh step2-type "use harsh;" in Mysql command line